minnojs/minno-time/resources/tutorials/API.md

 * `{mixer:'random', data: [trial1,trial2]}`

 **weightedRandom**:
 Picks a single element using a weighted random algorithm.
 Each element in `data` is given the appropriate weight from `weights`.
-In the example trial2 has four times the probability of being picked as trial1.
+In the following example trial2 has four times the probability of being picked as trial1.
 * `{mixer:'weightedRandom', weights: [0.2,0.8], data: [trial1,trial2]}`

 **choose**: